oooooooo/youtube-auto-speed/README.md

 # YouTube Auto Speed

-A userscript that automatically adjusts YouTube video playback speed based on content type.
+A userscript that automatically plays YouTube videos at high speed, except for music.

 ## Features